 Relief for Utility Payments

-As announced earlier by Mayor Durkan, all Seattle Public Utilities and Seattle City Light customers can set up deferred payment plans if their financial stability has been jeopardized by COVID-19.
+As announced earlier by the mayor, all Seattle Public Utilities and Seattle City Light customers can set up deferred payment plans if their financial stability has been jeopardized by COVID-19.
 Residential and commercial customers can set up deferred payment plans if their financial stability has been jeopardized by COVID-19 by calling 206-684-3000 or using this form.

 Expansion of Small Business Stabilization Fund